alvaroassmus/indicinaUrl/README.md

 `npm run test`

+IMPORTANT: remember to have the server UP ;)

 ## About the developer

 Alvaro Assmus Nassar (me) - fullstack software engineer with more than 14 years of experience developing software, also a dad and a musician.
 I love life and learning.